Minimum Alignment Score Normalized to Read Length Galaxy

 Optional fields

-Following the eleven mandatory SAM file fields, the optional fields are presented every bit key-value pairs in the format of <TAG>:<Blazon>:<VALUE>, where TYPE is one of:
+Following the eleven mandatory SAM file fields, the optional fields are presented every bit key-value pairs in the format of <TAG>:<Blazon>:<VALUE>

 The data stored in these optional fields volition vary widely depending on the mapper and new tags can exist added freely.
 In improver, reads within the aforementioned SAM file may have different numbers of optional fields, depending on the program that generated the SAM file.
 Commonly used optional tags include: